Avalanche Press Homepage Avalanche Press Online Store

 This was the baptism of fire for the Soviet militiamen, and it showed.
 They went to ground as soon as they took fire and let the Soviet armor advance alone.
 The Kommisars finally got their men going again just in time to see the armor decimated, so when the militiamen went to ground again no one could get them going.

-The Soviet militia vastly outnumbers the Germans, and the light German tanks of Kampfgruppe Raus haven’t got a chance against the KV-1s guarding the bridge.
-So I expanded the map a bit to give the Germans a bit more room to maneuver upon entry.
+The Soviet militia vastly outnumbers the Germans, and the light German tanks of Kampfgruppe Raus are badly outmatched by the KV-1s guarding the bridge.
 The Soviet militia can just throw up walls of humanity ahead of the German infantry to slow them down so they’ll have trouble reaching the bridge by the end of play.
-That said, Mike Perryman had the right idea on victory conditions: force the Soviets to hold multiple territorial objectives rather than making the Germans kill steps or take the town.
-So all I had to do was modify the victory conditions a bit to make things easier on the Germans.
+But the Soviets must hold multiple territorial objectives, so the Germans will have their chances to win.

 Scenario Two